sdttttt/sdttttt/README.md

 ## About ME

 Hi, I am a casual farmers, on the Internet.

-I usually spend a lot of time reading literature and code.
-I have little time to write code.
+Usually I spend more time reading than coding. i like to keep control of the program code, so I use as little dependency as possible.
 *(unless there is a something that interests me)*

+The rest of the time, I am just an ordinary game player and paper lover.

 ## Talk me